 (a) If the complaint relates to issues that the Construction Contractors Board (CCB) has authority to resolve, the complaint must be referred to the CCB for resolution.
-The CCB generally has authority to address construction, warranty claims or complaints involving dis-
+The CCB generally has authority to address construction, warranty claims or complaints involving dishonest or fraudulent conduct.
+Failure to comply with the order of the CCB must be grounds for revocation of technician tax-credit certification or civil penalty.